gaupestudio/Tutorials/unity/modding/UnityModding.md

 - Understand how to mod games.
 - Load Custom Dll Files.

-## What should i have before i start the tutorial?
+## What should i know before i start the tutorial?
-- Basic knowledge for c#.
+- Basic knowledge for unity.
-- Know how to use a computer.
+- Manage a well organized structure.
-- Have Windows.

 ## Steps
 - [Installation & Tools](Installation_Tools.md)